 This is a common problem amongst most aquatic plants whereby the leaves turn yellow and brown, shrink and die off.
 What causes this problem is the transfer to a new tank or change in water parameters.
 The leaves find it difficult to adapt to the new present water conditions, and this makes them stressed.

-In this case what you have to do is to prune our the discoloured leaves down to the rhizome.
+In this case, what you have to do is to prune our discolored leaves down to the rhizome.
 The plant will adapt to the new water conditions and new leaves will start sprouting afterwards.